 - Do you have staff support for the planning and organizing?

-- Is there a coalition or network that can work together toward the goal of dedicated funding?
+- Is there a coalition or network that can work together toward the goal of increased or dedicated funding?

 - Does your community have data about the needs of children, youth and families, and the gaps in services?